-Jean-Pierre Hébert is a founder member of the Algorists, a group of computer artists who had been working independently for many years, and then formed a loose association after meeting at SIGGRAPH '95.
-Hébert's work demonstrates that the computer genuinely creates new visual possibilities and aesthetic enquiries, while at the same time this is an exploration driven entirely by artistic considerations.
-The works Hébert has produced on his plotter are most notable for their intricacy in their physical realization.
-Hébert is insistent that these pieces, which take up to three days to draw, are termed "drawings" or "renderings" rather than "prints", except when he has made print-outs using a laser or inkjet.
-This is because the plotter pieces involve the gradual building up of lines and textures, producing an essentially unique artwork through the interaction of pens and paper.
-This unhurried rendering is quite different from the swift application of laser toner to paper, hence Hébert views his laser prints as "sketches."
-Hébert's pens and paper vary quite widely, and he has experimented with very thin papers, as well as canvas and a variety of handmade Chinese and Japanese papers.
-All differ in terms of ink diffusion and pen resistance.
+A founding member of the Algorists - a group of computer artists formed in the mid-1990s - Jean-Pierre Hébert has been making plotter-based artworks since the 1970s.
+His work demonstrates that the computer genuinely creates new visual possibilities drawn from historical aesthetic investigations, while also charting new artistic considerations.
+Hébert's works are best known for their intricacy - as the artist insists on a level of detail that oftentimes takes up to three days to "draw" (as opposed to merely "print").
+In referring to them as drawings instead of prints, Hébert makes reference to the gradual building up of lines and textures - which create a unique artwork through the distinct interaction between pen and paper.
+Unlike the quick application of laser toner to paper, this style of rendering is methodical and systematic - another reason Hébert classified his works as sketches.
+Due to the variety of his chosen materials (including a variety of pen types, thin paper, canvas, and sometimes handmade Chinese or Japanese papers) his process yielded eclectic results in terms of ink diffusion and pen resistance.
 Also, the multi-layered designs he creates can lead to banding and ink buildup in certain areas.
-Moreover, a complex design runs the risk of the pen drying up in the course of a four-day plotting session, so usually the pen never leaves the surface as it draws.
-In other words, many of his designs represent a continuous movement from one corner of the sheet to the other, or a line spiraling out from center.
+Due to the complex design of his drawings, the plotter's pen could not leave the surface of the paper as it drew over the course of several days - or the risk of a dried out pen could occur.
+Given this, many of his works feature uninterrupted movement or lines from one corner of the sheet to the other, or even spiraling out from the center of his composition.
 For this reason Hébert's first show was named "Sans lever la plume" (Without Lifting the Pen), and this work is titled appropriately, Continuous Line.
 Also included in this exhibition by the artist is Recursive Diamond, 1975-77.
 Hébert (b.
 1939) has been included in exhibitions throughout the U.S. and has achieved international recognition.
 Hébert is currently Artist in Residence at the Kavli Institute for Theoretical Physics at U.C.
 Santa Barbara and has been awarded a Pollock-Krasner and a David Bermant grants.
 He received the 2012 Siggraph Distinguished Artist Award for Lifetime Achievement in Digital Art.
-He lives and works in Santa Barbara, CA. This work appears courtesy of the Thoma Foundation (Chicago, IL/Santa Fe, NM)
+He lives and works in Santa Barbara, CA. This work appears courtesy of the Carl and Marilynn Thoma Art Foundation (Chicago, IL/Santa Fe, NM)

-University of California, Irvine Claire Trevor School of the Arts 712 Arts Plaza, Irvine, CA 92697 beallcenter.uci.edu 949-824-6206 Hours: Monday - Saturday, 12-6pm John Cage Reunion Chessboard, 1968-2017 / modified chessboard, electronics / 19 5/8 x 19 5/8 inches
+University of California, Irvine Claire Trevor School of the Arts 712 Arts Plaza, Irvine, CA 92697 beallcenter.uci.edu 949-824-6206 Hours: Monday - Saturday, 12-6pm John Cage Reunion, 1968 / a collaborative performance featuring John Cage, Marcel Duchamp and Teeny Duchamp, with electronic music by David Behrman, Gordon Mumma, David Tudor, and Lowell Cross; new music composed by Alex Joseph Lough / chessboard dimensions: 19 5/8 x 19 5/8 inches